 If an outlet in your home stops working, it could be due to various reasons.
 To troubleshoot non-functional outlets:

-• Check if the outlet is receiving power by plugging in a working device.
+- Check if the outlet receives power by plugging it into a working device.

-• Check the circuit breaker to ensure it has yet to trip if there’s no power.
+- Check the circuit breaker to ensure it hasn’t tripped if there’s no power.
 If it has, follow the steps mentioned earlier to reset it.

-• If the circuit breaker is not tripped, the issue could be a loose or faulty connection within the outlet.
-It’s advisable to seek professional help to avoid any risks.
+- If the circuit breaker is not tripped, the issue could be a loose or faulty connection within the outlet.
+To avoid any risks, it’s advisable to seek professional help.

 Circuit Overloads